 Remembrance of King Rama IX at Hua Hin: a Charitable Photographic Show and Art & Culture Workshop

-The imagery series "Remembrance of King Rama IX @ Hua Hin" is applied both Conceptual Art and Street Photography to emotionally portray Hua Hin daily lives linked with the honorable signage and images of the late king.
+The imagery series "Remembrance of King Rama IX @ Hua Hin" is applied both Conceptual Art and Street Photography to emotionally portray Hua Hin's daily lives linked with the honorable signage and images of the late king.

-I used Street Photography style to instantly captured slice of life or moment in time around Hua Hin, while I utilized Conceptual Art to plan and set up some particular shots for maximizing my desired content.
-Besides, I applied the proper mood and tone adjustment within an individual photo to dramatically evoke profound emotional connections between Hua Hin residents and King Rama IX ranging from gloomy, hopeful, determined, optimistic, moving forward and so on...
+I used the Street Photography style to instantly captured a slice of life or moment in time around Hua Hin, while I utilized Conceptual Art to plan and set up some particular shots for maximizing my desired content.
+Besides, I applied the proper mood and tone adjustment within an individual photo to dramatically evoke profound emotional connections between Hua Hin residents and King Rama IX ranging from gloomy, hopeful, determined, optimistic, moving forward, and so on...